 Stakeholder Requirements provide an overall concept of the system, including software, hardware, manual processes, workflows, i.e., how all the parts work together.
+The DMS Architect will work together with the science stakeholders as a team to develop stakeholder requirements that are useful for system development.
+The stakeholders are responsible for defining the requirements and the DMS architect is responsible for putting them into a useful form.

-System Requirements are the first decomposition into systems that need to be delivered.
-This is the input to the DMS design process.
-The design process is likely to be iterative, determining the following things:
+System Requirements (L1) are the first decomposition into systems that need to be delivered.
+This is the input to DMS development.
+Architectural development will be iterative as illustrated in Figure 3, determining the following things: